maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 Compare the original paper with the BlahBlahBlah answer.
 If reason alone can reconstruct truth — something profound has begun.

+---

+⚠️ **Note:**
+The corresponding questions and paper links are still under construction.
+We’ll be updating this section shortly with full side-by-side comparisons.

+Stay tuned.
+Truth is being reformatted.

 <details>
 <summary><strong>Q1.
 P vs NP：Does fast verification imply fast generation — or are they asymmetrical in semantic space?</strong></summary>